Terms and Conditions of Service

 - Recorded or live web conferencing synchronised with audio conferencing, for those who paid for one-to-one support and/or fast track,

 - Blended learning support - for those who paid for one-to-one support and fast track support, subject to terms and conditions

 - Note that a learner will only receive the service they paid for and cannot demand a higher-level service either by bullying staff or making spurious complaints, or by getting their manager to contact our staff to bully or intimidate us.

 7 - Those learners studying for full qualifications will receive

 - Learning and Development Delivery and Support

-- Portfolio Building and training, matrix completion, gap analysis etc.;
+- Portfolio Building and support to understand how to use the ePortfolio, matrix completion, gap analysis etc.;

 - Information, Advice and Guidance;